hiroshi-unno/coar/README.md

 * RCaml: A refinement type checking and inference tool for OCaml
 * MuVal: A fixpoint logic validity checker based on pfwCSP solving
+* MuCyc: A fixpoint logic validity checker based on cyclic-proof search
 * PCSat: A CHC/pfwnCSP/SyGuS solver based on CEGIS
 * OptPCSat: An optimizing CHC solver based on pfwnCSP solving